quantbrothers/docs/FixApiDocumentation/source/index.html.md

-side|string|"sell" or "buy" (can be "" if undetermined) price|decimal|price of the trade amount|decimal|amount of the trade timestamp|time|Time when this trade issued
+side|string|"sell" or "buy" (can be "" if undetermined) price|decimal|price of the trade amount|decimal|amount of the trade timestamp|long|Time when this trade issued

 ## Symbols